szpajder/dumpvdl2/README.md

         ./dumpvdl2 --mirisdr 0 --gain 100 --correction -2500

+Device serial number can be given instead of ID, the same way, as for RTLSDR receivers.

 `libmirisdr-4` supports two types of hardware: generic Mirics (0 - the default) and SDRPlay (1).
 SDRPlay users should add `--hw-type 1` option.
 It uses frequency plans optimized for SDRPlay and reportedly gives better results than the default mode.